B2B Sales Strategy27 min read

 Signal-Driven Outbound: Why Timing Beats Messaging in B2B Sales

-This is the uncomfortable truth about outbound in 2026: the message was never the problem.
+Your outreach copy is probably fine.
+The reason it is not working is that you are sending it to the wrong person at the wrong time.
+This is the uncomfortable truth about outbound in 2026: the message was never the real problem.
 Timing is.
 Research from Gartner shows that B2B buyers spend only 17% of the purchase journey meeting with potential suppliers.
-When buyers are comparing multiple vendors — typically three or four — the time spent with any single sales rep drops to just 5-6%.
-That means for over 94% of the buying process, your prospect isn't interested in hearing from you.
+When buyers are comparing multiple vendors, typically three or four, the time spent with any single sales rep drops to just 5-6%.
+That means for over 94% of the buying process, your prospect has no interest in hearing from you.

 Table of Contents